tmrudick/twilify/README.md

 The man reason for twilify is to notify you when a long running process completes either on a local or remote machine.

     ./my-long-running-command && twilify -t +15556428832 -b "Your Long Running Process Has Exited"

+It is probably a good idea to run the above command in a `screen` or `tmux` session.